Click here for the home page

 5. Horace, Odes 3.6 (trans.
 James Michie), The Odes of Horace, Indianapolis, Bobbs-Merrill, 1965, pg.
 138.

 6. Actually, "Caligula" was a nickname he detested.
-When he was a boy, some Roman soldiers made him their mascot, gave him little army boots (caligae) to wear, and called him Caligula, meaning "Bootkins."
+When he was a boy, on the Rhine front with his father Germanicus, some Roman soldiers made him their mascot, gave him little army boots (caligae) to wear, and called him Caligula, meaning "Bootkins."

-7. Suetonius devoted nineteen chapters of The Twelve Caesars to Caligula's good points, and forty-one to "Caligula the monster."
+7. Suetonius devoted nineteen chapters of The Twelve Caesars to Caligula's good deeds, and forty-one to "Caligula the monster."
 Sorry, I forgot what the positive achievements were.

 9. An eighth-generation descendant of Arvirargus was Coel, the "Old King Cole" of nursery rhyme fame.
 His daughter was reportedly Helena, the mother of Constantine the Great, but another account asserts that Helena was a barmaid from Bithynia.